jina-ai/finetuner/docs/3_finetuner_in_action/3_2_image_to_image.md

 As you can see, we have to provide the `model` which we picked before.
 We also set `run_name` and `description`, which are optional, but recommended in order to retrieve your run easily and have some context about it.
 Furthermore, we had to provide `train_data` and `eval_data`.
 As you can see, we used the names of the `DocumentArray`s that are already on Hubble, but we could also pass a `DocumentArray` object itself, which will be automatically uploaded to Hubble.
 As stated before, we want to use the `TripletLoss`, and that's what `loss='TripletMarginLoss'` corresponds to.
-We used `BestModelCheckpoint` callback and set `epochs` to 6.
-Lastly, we have `learning_rate` which has a different value for each run.
+Additionally, we use `BestModelCheckpoint` to save the best model after each epoch and `EvaluationCallback` for evaluation.
+Lastly, we set `epochs` to 6 and provide different `learning_rate` for each run.

 Let's check the status of our runs.
 ```python